 The first thing you need to know about LifeShield’s customer service is that their history is too short to tell the story.

-So with LifeShield re-running solo, it’s hard to say how things will pan out.
-While the team behind LifeShield saw the AT&T acquisition as a negative for their customer service experience, we saw it as a positive as Digital Life offers a lot backed by an A+ rating from the BBB.
+So with LifeShield re-running solo, it’s hard to say how things will pan out for them.
+While the team behind LifeShield saw the AT&T acquisition as a negative for their customer service experience, we saw it as a positive as Digital Life offers clear policies backed by an A+ rating from the BBB.

 - Contract Length: In order to receive free equipment, you must sign a 36-month or 60-month contract; however, you don’t have to sign a contract if you purchase your equipment upfront

 - Cancellation: Contracts can be canceled for free if you’re called for duty as a member of the U.S. armed forces or reserves.
 Otherwise, there will be a cancellation fee.

 - Contract Renewal: Contracts automatically renew unless you send a written notice to LifeShield at least 60 days before your current contract ends.

 - Return Policy: The return period for LifeShield is 30 days from the day you ordered the system.
 Even if returned on time, the return shipping fee will be deducted from your refund.

 LifeShield Home Security Customer Reviews

 Be the first to leave a review.